jakewalsh90/Terraform-Azure/GitHub-Actions-Deployment/readme.md

     ARM_TENANT_ID:
     ARM_SUBSCRIPTION_ID:

 These are the details we will need to store as Secrets (https://docs.github.com/en/actions/reference/encrypted-secrets) within the Repository, so that Terraform can authenticate correctly to Azure.
-Configure the secrets using the Settings section of the GitHub repo - name the secrets as shown in the screenshot, and paste in the GUID outputs for each one as the earlier Azure CLI script provided:
+Configure the secrets using the Settings section of the GitHub repo - name the secrets as shown in the screenshot, and paste in the outputs for each one as the earlier Azure CLI script provided:

 ![Setting up Secrets](https://raw.githubusercontent.com/jakewalsh90/Terraform-Azure/main/GitHub-Actions-Deployment/images/GitHubSecrets.png)

-We are now ready to start setting up some GitHub Actions!
+We are now ready to start setting up some GitHub Actions! 😄

 ## 5. Setting up GitHub Actions

 The actions for this task are configured using YAML.
-To keep things simple and easy, two sample Actions have been created:
+To keep things simple and easy, two sample Actions have been created within this repository:

-1. Terraform Apply - this will setup, initialise, validate, plan and apply using Terraform, based on the chosen directory.
+1. Terraform Apply - this will setup, initialise, validate, plan and apply Terraform, based on the chosen directory.
-2. Terraform Destroy - this will setup, initialise, and run destroy using Terraform, based on the chosen directory.
+2. Terraform Destroy - this will setup, initialise, and run Terraform destroy, based on the chosen directory.

 These are both contained, and configured from within the ./github/workflows folder within this repository.
 Both of these are set to run only when manually triggered (using [workflow_dispatch]).
 If you browse to the Actions tab in the repo - you will see both actions are available: